-Competency 5 Facilitating Change with a Practice Process B) Intervention Level 1 Level 2 Level 3 Discuss intervention plans Formulate at least 5 treatment Formulate at least 10 based on assessment results plans with moderate treatment plans with assistance independence or minimal Become familiar with various supervision treatment strategies and tools Demonstrate competence in and the evidence for these using various treatment Demonstrate competence in interventions strategies and tools using various treatment strategies and tools Carry out intervention plans Identify and evaluate the with assistance literature pertaining to the Critically appraise the various interventions. literature pertaining to the Educate clients using various interventions used. teaching methods with Carry out at least 5 assistance intervention plans with Carry out at least 10 moderate-minimal intervention plans with Evaluate at least 2 client's supervision. minimal - no supervision progress and determine appropriate therapy plan with Educate clients using various Educate clients using various assistance teaching methods with teaching methods minimal supervision independently Evaluate at least 5 clients' Evaluate at least 10 clients' progress and determine progress and determine therapy plan with moderate therapy plan with minimal supervision supervision
+Level 1 Level 2 Level 3 Discuss intervention plans based on assessment results Formulate at least 5 treatment plans with moderate assistance Formulate at least 10 treatment plans with independence or minimal supervision Become familiar with various treatment strategies and tools and the evidence for these interventions Demonstrate competence in using various treatment strategies and tools Demonstrate competence in using various treatment strategies and tools Carry out intervention plans with assistance Identify and evaluate the literature pertaining to the various interventions.
+Critically appraise the literature pertaining to the interventions used.

+Educate clients using various teaching methods with assistance Carry out at least 5 intervention plans with moderate-minimal supervision.
+Carry out at least 10 intervention plans with minimal - no supervision Evaluate at least 2 client's progress and determine Educate clients using various teaching methods with minimal Educate clients using various teaching methods independently appropriate therapy plan with assistance supervision Evaluate at least 5 clients' progress and determine therapy plan with moderate supervision Evaluate at least 10 clients' progress and determine therapy plan with minimal supervision